-Before that first big snowstorm strikes, take a few minutes to review your policy on attendance and pay during inclement weather.
+Before that first big snowstorm strikes, take a few minutes to review your policies during inclement weather.

-Having a written policy that’s been distributed to all employees will help everyone avoid misunderstandings and can also serve as a checklist if it becomes necessary to close.
+Having a written policy that has been distributed to all employees will help everyone avoid misunderstandings and can also serve as a checklist if it becomes necessary to close.

 The weather-related question employers most often ask us at CBIA is whether they have to pay employees if bad weather forces their business to close or makes traveling to work difficult.

-Restaurants and hotels must pay non-exempts for at least two hours if the employees report to work and the business closes early due to bad weather; retail establishments must pay for at least four hours.
+Restaurants and hotels must pay nonexempt employees for at least two hours if the employees report to work and the business closes early due to bad weather; retail establishments must pay for at least four hours.

 There is no obligation to pay hotel, restaurant, or retail non-exempts if the weather does not allow the business to open at all or if the employees are unable to report because of travel conditions.

 According to the Connecticut Department of Labor, exempt employees (managerial, administrative, professional) must be paid for the entire day if the office closes for a partial day.

 If the office is open and an employee leaves early or comes in late due to bad weather, paid time off may be used.

 However, if an employer requires work from home when the office is closed and an exempt employee chooses not to work, the employee must take the day off.